 Bring in Some Back-Up

 Re-training can take some time, so you might want to have some reinforcements on hand.
 When cats spray out of fear or from stress, they may need a little help calming down.
 In some cases, a vet may prescribe medications; however, most of us would prefer to keep our kitties off the hard stuff.
-Instead, you can try natural remedies, like including the amino acid L-Theanine or vitamins B1 and B6 in his diet, or letting him bat around a toy stuffed with Valerian or Hops.
+Instead, you can try natural remedies, like including the amino acid L-Theanine or vitamins B1 and B6 in his diet, or letting him bat around some Valerian or Hops toys.
 Just be sure to check with your vet or a holistic practitioner before you start, as they can provide you with proper recommendations and dosage instructions that are tailored to your feline.
 Synthetic pheromone sprays may also be used around the sprayed areas to help keep your buddy calm; however, it is important to make sure that the area has been thoroughly cleaned before you use the pheromones.

 Reduce Outside Feline Interference